obi1kenobi/trustfall/trustfall/examples/README.md

 The [feeds](feeds/) demo project runs Trustfall queries over the feeds of PCGamer and Wired magazines.

-It downloads the feed contents (as XML data files), then parses those files and runs Trustfall queries on them.
+It downloads the feed contents as XML data files, then parses those files and runs Trustfall queries on them.